IBM/deploy-app-using-tekton-on-kubernetes/README.md

 *Deploy-to-cluster*

-Deploy an application on Kubernetes Service means deploy application as pod using the built container image in previous step and make it available as a service to access it from anywhere.
-This task will use the deploy.yaml.
-This task defines two steps:
+Deploy an application on Kubernetes Service means deploy application in pod using the built container image in previous step and make it available as a service to access from anywhere.
+This task uses the deploy.yaml.
+This task includes two steps:

-  -	Update image URL in deploy.yaml
+* `update-yaml` step updates the image url in deploy.yaml.
+To keep it generic, it is provided as `IMAGE` in deploy.yaml.

+* `run-task` step takes care of deployment using kubectl to cluster.

+All required parameters are passed through params.

-  -	Apply the configuration file on cluster using kubectl
+Apply the file to the cluster as:

-Run as:
 ```
   kubectl apply -f task/deploy-to-cluster.yaml
 ```